ANUcybernetics/panic/priv/static/md/about.md

 - what determines whether they'll be similar? the initial prompt, or something else?

-### which models have the biggest impact on what happens?
+### which parts of the system have the biggest impact on what happens?

-- do certain GenAI models dominate the trajectory? or is it an emergent property of the interactions between all models in the network?
+- does a certain GenAI model "dominate" the behaviour of the network? or is the prompt more important? or the random seed? or is it an emergent property of the interactions between all models in the network?

 ## Contact